TeoGia/offsec-training/nully-cybersecurity-1.md

 ```
 Once we get access, we need to investigate if there's a way to root the mailServer.

-Were going to start with the obvious `sudo -l` which has some quite interesting results:
+We're going to start with the obvious `sudo -l` which has some quite interesting results:
 ```
 bob@MailServer:~$ sudo -l
 Matching Defaults entries for bob on MailServer: